TOMATIS Intensive for Children

 Our Children Tomatis program is a center based program.
 Always combined with occupational therapy intervention, this intensive program has shown to make real changes and give the children a significant boost in developmental progress.

-The program is completed in 3 intensives of 10 consecutive days for a total of 60 hours of therapeutic intervention completed over a 4 months period.
-Each intensive is followed by a breaks of 4 weeks designed to allow integration.
+The program is completed in 3 intensives of 10 consecutive days for a total of 60 hours of therapeutic intervention completed over a 4 month period.
+Each intensive is followed by breaks of 4-6 weeks designed to allow integration.